Can You Recycle This?

 #HowDoIRecycle: E-Commerce Boxes

-If you break it down and take it to the recycling bin, the box that container your latest e-commerce purchase can be part of future unboxing moments with other shoppers.
+If you break it down and take it to the recycling bin, the box that contained your latest e-commerce purchase can be part of future unboxing moments for other shoppers.

-• Most of the boxes that pile up when you buy cereal, shoes, laundry detergent, medicine, cakes, candy—you get the picture
+• Can you recycle cardboard product-packaging boxes?
+Yes!
+Most of the boxes that pile up when you buy cereal, shoes, laundry detergent, medicine, cakes, candy—you get the picture—can be recycled.
+Empty them, break them down so they’re flat, and keep them dry.

-• Takeout and frozen food containers, including ice cream and egg cartons as long as they’re empty and clean
+• Can you recycle cardboard food containers?
+Yes!
+You can recycle takeout and frozen food containers, including ice-cream and egg cartons, as long as they’re empty and clean.

-• Magazines and newsprint—no need to remove staples or worry about special inks or glossy papers; today’s recycling machinery can handle them
+• Can you recycle magazines?
+Yes!
+No need to remove staples or worry about special inks or glossy papers; today’s recycling machinery can handle them.

 Read More: 3 Reasons to Feel Good About Paper